JiayuanDeng/todo-list-backend/README.md

 # Todo List Backend

-## Introduction
-This is a RESTful style todo list backend api server.
+This is a RESTful style api server for todo list app.